 If only reality was so simple.

+Apart from its naivete.
 It’s still a damn good shooter.
 SoF is available on GOG.com as the Platinum Pack.
 The SoFplus add-on is still available after amending it to comply with Activision’s demands and supports widescreen play.